cybernet-internship-2025/DIPS-Dictionary-Service/README.md

 **Request Body** (JSON):

-* `id` (UUID or sequential, optional): If provided and exists (even soft-deleted), update that entry; if omitted or unknown, create a new one.
+* `id` (UUID or sequential, optional): If provided and exists (even soft-deleted), update that entry; if omitted or unknown - throw validation exception(No data found / bad request), if null - create a new one.
 * `value` (string, **required**, non-empty)
 * `description` (string, optional)